macamadridb/alzheimer-target-prediction/README.md

 [Español](README-es.md)
 # alzheimer-target-prediction

-# GNN-GO — Reproducible Pipeline for Multiple PPI Networks — EN
+# GNN-GO — Replicable Pipeline for Multiple PPI Networks — EN

 This repository contains the code, data, and results associated with the undergraduate thesis of **Macarena Madrid** (Computer Engineering, Universidad de Concepción).
-Specifically, the **code developed for reproducibility** is located in the `gnngo` directory.
+Specifically, the **code developed for replication** is located in the `gnngo` directory.

 ## Objective
 This template allows you to run the entire pipeline on any PPI network, starting from raw data to the characterization of functional modules: